 If you’re ready to carry an extra 360g and pay around $300, this is an external flash to consider.

 As with the built-in flash, you need a light modifier or diffuser to spread the light evenly and make it look soft and natural.
 You can choose a custom-made diffuser for Nikon AB-700 Speedlight such as JJC SB700 Professional Bounce Diffuser or craft one by yourself.

 A macro ring flash is a circular flash that fits around the lens.
-It has a couple of advantages to an external flash, which makes it one of the preferred flash options for macro photography.
+A ring light flash has a couple of advantages over an external flash, which makes it one of the preferred flash options for macro photography.

 First of all, a ring flash provides even illumination and not a beam of light.
 The subject will be surrounded by light in a very natural way even if the source of light is very close to the subject.
 Then, because the source of light is attached to the lens, you can’t cast shadows over the subject.

 A common issue with an in-built flash or an external flash mounted in the hot shoe, is that the lens cast a shadow over the subject when firing the flash.
 This doesn’t happen with the ring flash as it is mounted on the front end of your macro lens.